ParnThanatibordee/KUIZ/README.md

 # KUIZ

-A quiz web application for making a quiz and taking a quiz at [Kasetsart University](https://www.ku.ac.th).
+KUIZ is a web application quiz where you can create/take a quiz for learning and sharing knowledge from various subjects, questions and answers.
+The target of KUIZ is to help educational personnel (Teachers, Professors, Students) or people who want to enhance the knowledge both general and non at [Kasetsart University](https://www.ku.ac.th).

 ## Background